Joshua D. Wright: Early life and education

 Wright was born and raised in San Diego, California.
-After graduating from Patrick Henry High School in 1995, Wright studied economics at the University of California, San Diego, graduating in 1998 with a Bachelor of Arts with highest departmental honors.
+After graduating from Patrick Henry High School in 1995, Wright studied economics at the University of California, San Diego, graduating in 1998 with a Bachelor of Arts, with honors.
 He then went to the University of California, Los Angeles (UCLA), where he jointly did doctoral study in economics and attended the UCLA School of Law.
+As a law student, Wright was a managing editor of the UCLA Law Review.
 He received a J.D. in 2002 and a Ph.D. in economics in 2003.
-As a law student, Wright was a managing editor of the UCLA Law Review.